Raak ‘Sterreregen’ Wall Lamp

 Any type of light bulb can be used, not a specific one preferred.

-This light got also similarities with the “Sterreregen” (meteoric shower) wall lights made by the Dutch company Raak Amsterdam.
-These lights were designed by Evert Jelle Jelles.
+The “Sterreregen” (meteoric shower) wall lamp was designed by Evert Jelle Jelles.
 Also the “Clin d’Oeil” (wink in English) lamp is by his hand.
+They are very similar.
+In the catalogue 8 from 1968, the Sterreregen wall lamp is named: Change Art.

 Raak Clin d’Oeil -C-1702 – Raak 8 Catalogue – 1968